gbif/ipt/IPT2ManualNotes.wiki.md

 # Glossary
 * **Checklist Resource** - a resource having information about one of many types of taxon-related lists.
-* **Core Type** - a category of predefined sets of data properties (Taxon and Occurrence) used as the basis of a resource.
+* **Core Type** - a category of predefined sets of data properties (Taxon, Occurrence, and Event) used as the basis of a resource.
 Additional extensions might be linked to these Core Types when mapping data in the IPT.
 * **CSV file** - a text file that contains data in the Comma-separated Value format.
 * **Data directory** - the full (rather than relative) path (location) in the file structure where the data associated with the IPT instance are located.
 * **Darwin Core** - a standard consisting of terms and classes of terms used to share biodiversity data.